spf13/cobra/README.md

 **Commands** represent actions and **Flags** are modifiers for those actions.

-In the following example 'server' is a command and 'port' is a flag.
+In the following example, 'server' is a command, and 'port' is a flag:

-    hugo server --port=1313
+    > hugo server --port=1313

 ### Commands